 Cables Coated with an FR Coating: The treatment in terms of damage and ignition of cables coated with an FR coating is based on the guidance in NUREG/CR-6850 (Reference 8), Section 8.5.1.2.

-Cable Trays with Solid Bottoms: treatment in terms of damage and ignition of TS cables in cable trays with solid bottoms is based on the guidance in NUREG/CR-6850 (Reference 8), Appendix Q, Section Q.2.2.
-The treatment in terms of damage and ignition of TP cables in cable trays with solid bottoms based on test data in Table V of NUREG/CR-0381 (Reference 28).
+Cable Trays with Solid Bottoms: In the 2018 Fire Protection SDP, the treatment in terms of damage and ignition of TS cables in cable trays with solid bottoms is based on the guidance in NUREG/CR-6850 (Reference 8), Appendix Q, Section Q.2.2.
+The treatment in terms of damage and ignition of TP cables in cable trays with solid bottoms was based on test data in Table V of NUREG/CR-0381 (Reference 28).
+Since the present version now uses the heat soak method to determine the ZOI of cable targets, a longer delay can be assumed if the method predicts a damage or ignition time that exceeds 20 or 4 min for TS and TP cables, respectively.
 The treatment in terms of ignition and flame spread of cables in fully enclosed cable trays and trays with solid bottoms and ceramic fiber blanket covering the tray contents was used by several licensees that transitioned to NFPA 805 and accepted by NRC staff.

 Mixed Cable Insulation/Jacket Type Configurations: Mixed cable insulation/jacket type configurations are treated conservatively, i.e., they are assigned TP damage and ignition thresholds if either the jacket, the insulation, or both are TP.